astralfrontier/chaosfrontier-org-wiki/compleat-villain/starhawk.md

   - Make Finn responsible for the actions of the last Starhawk who rolled into town, caused a ruckus while fixing a problem, and bailed.
   - Have another Starhawk show up and criticize or mock him.
   - Kick off a romance or rivalry plot with an alien who has ties to the Starhawks.
-  - Have the chick (or another starbird) reveal some portentouos cosmic truth through dreams or prophecy
+  - Have the chick (or another starbird) reveal some portentous cosmic truth through dreams or prophecy

 # The Legacy
 **Hero Name**: Starhawk ("the Starhawk of Sol")